-Program Coordinator: Dr. Sara Young Phone: 508-929-8246 Email: syoung3@worcester.edu
+Program Coordinator: Dr. Sara Young

 The Education Specialist (Ed.S.) program in Curriculum and Instruction is designed for people interested in curriculum leadership who already have a Master's degree in Education, a cognate area, or a field related to their teaching license.
 An Ed.S. degree is the equivalent degree to a Certificate of Advanced Graduate Study (C.A.G.S.).
 Graduate students use the program for professional development, to further their career advancement, and as a possible pathway to professional educator licensure through the Massachusetts Department of Elementary and Secondary Education.
 The Ed.S. in Curriculum and Instruction is appropriate for all levels of Education from Early Childhood through Higher Education, as well as non-formal Education and Administration.